Ask the Pro's: Northern Alaska Remote Fly Fishing

 Congrats on choosing Alaska!
 It is one of the best places to fish in the world!
 Here is some advice for your trip.

 Don't travel too far north, once one gets to a certain Northerly latitude Rainbows are not present in the rivers.
 They live in Western and South-central AK.
 To find rivers with out people you will need air travel to get there, whether it be by helicopter or bush planes.
 September is amazing, some of the best fishing of the year.
 Rainbow Trout and Grayling are super fat from a summer of eating well and Silver Salmon are present, one of the more aggressive salmon species.
 October can be a bit of a gamble with winter rapidly approaching.
-A remote float trip is the best way to cover water and fish comfortably.
+A remote float fishing trip is the best way to cover water and fish comfortably.

 Please feel free to reach out to my company directly for any more info.